MSFT-Innovation-Hub-India/MTC-Student-Developer-Programme-Quantum-Computing/README.md

 # MTC Student Developer Programme 2023

 ![alt Quantum](https://github.com/MaalavikaS/Maals.github.io/blob/main/Q.png)
-## Hi !
-Welcome to the Quantum Computing Repo.
+## Welcome to the Quantum Computing Repo.
 Here you can get a bird's eye view of the quantum world and explore two applications that we've chosen to study where quantum computing holds great promise.<br>
-###   You can explore [Quantum Computing in the field of Chemistry](https://github.com/MTC-India/quantum-computing/blob/main/Quantum%20Computing%20in%20Chemistry.md)<br>

 # An overview of the world of Quantum Computing
 ## What is Quantum Computing?
 Quantum computing is the next generation of computing technology that uses the principles of quantum mechanics to proceszs information.
 Unlike classical computers, which use bits that can be either 0 or 1, quantum computers use qubits that can be both 0 and 1 at the same time.